MicroStrategy/hyper-sdk/config/README.md

 ## Refresh Settings

 This setting is used to control Hyper SDK's refresh behavior.
-SDK will regularly check if the hyper card data get updated with this setting on.
+Hyper SDK will regularly check if the hyper card data has been updated when this setting is set to on.
 Here's an example about the refresh setting configuration:

 ```html